 - Example of Mocking and Testing UnitOfWork in Java

 See also any additional language-specific test considerations in the following docs:

 If you've added your functions project to GitHub, you can Connect CI/CD Solutions to your GitHub repo to automate testing when changes are made.

 You'll want to ensure your Apex code that invokes your functions is properly tested.
 Functions cannot be invoked in an Apex test.
 A “Function invocations from Apex tests are not supported” exception is thrown if Apex determines that a function is being invoked during a test.
 Use the FunctionInvokeMock Interface and the MockFunctionInvocationFactory Class to test Apex code that invokes a function.
 See FunctionInvocation Example Implementation for an example of a mocked FunctionInvocation that you can use in tests.

 For general information on writing Apex tests, see Apex Testing.

 You can debug your function using VS Code or logs.
 If you're using VS Code with the Salesforce Extensions for VS Code installed, you can use extension commands to make it easy to debug local running functions.

-For debugging Java functions, you may need to do some additional configuration in VS Code.
+For debugging Java functions, you must add some additional configuration in VS Code.
 See Java Functions for more details.